The Ultimate Washington Road Trip

 Columbia River Valley

-One of the many things we loved about the Cascade Loop was that the scenery was always changing!
+One of the many things we loved about this Washington State road trip was that the scenery was always changing!
 One minute we’d be driving through a small town in forested mountains and the next we’d find ourselves in a seemingly more arid environment surrounded by rocks, orchards, vineyards, rivers, and lakes.
 Once you reach the Columbia River Valley, you’ll leave Highway 2 behind and hop on to Highway 97 for a short while.

 And wow, we thought the views were good before… the Methow Valley takes it to a whole new level!
 THIS is why you need more than just a day or two for this entire drive – you’ll want to keep pulling over to take pictures of the beautiful Washington scenery.
 Also, on a clear night in the Methow Valley, the stargazing will blow your mind!